J9Kay/java-api-assessment/STOCKAPIREADME.md

 # StockAPI

-The StockAPI provides a tool for users track all their stock portfolop in one place.
+The StockAPI provides a tool for users track all their stock portfolio in one place.
-It implements are stockrepository using JSON file storage allowing for seamless data persistence.
+It implements a StockRepository using JSON file storage allowing for seamless data persistence.
 It enables users to:

-1) get stock data, including currentPrice, purchasePrice and quanity.
+1) get stock data, including currentPrice, purchasePrice and quantity the stock.
-2) use sector based search enhancing usability and effiiency in retrieving relevant stock information.
+2) use sector based search enhancing usability and efficiency in retrieving relevant stock information.
 3) Add, delete, update and view your entire stock portfolio with ease.
-4) Incoporates exception handling to gracefully manage error and ensure reliability of the application.
+4) Incorporates exception handling to gracefully manage error and ensure reliability of the application.